- Written by Dr.Mehmet Demircioglu

 Flying alone does not make surgery impossible, but it removes a layer of practical help.
 After a long flight, a companion can notice if you are confused, dehydrated, dizzy, or too anxious.
 If you travel alone, build that support into the plan with written instructions, simple transport, enough hotel time, working phone access, and realistic meal and sleep planning.

-After surgery, alone travelers also need a clear follow-up channel.
+After surgery, alone travelers also need a clear follow up channel.
 You should know how to send photos, when the first wash happens, and which symptoms need urgent attention.
-Before leaving Istanbul, arrange hair transplant follow-up after surgery so ongoing review is not improvised from the airport.
+Before leaving Istanbul, arrange hair transplant follow up after surgery so ongoing review is not improvised from the airport.

 Judging readiness on the morning of surgery

 Readiness on the morning of surgery is not judged by motivation alone.
-A motivated patient can still be dehydrated, sleep deprived, or medically unstable.
+A motivated person can still be dehydrated, sleep deprived, or medically unstable.
 The morning check needs clear conversation, complete medication disclosure, stable vital signs, realistic expectations, and the ability to understand aftercare.
 If those are present, travel fatigue can often be managed.
 If they are absent, pausing is safer.

 Ask yourself practical questions before leaving the hotel.
-Did I sleep at least enough to think clearly?
+Did I sleep enough to think clearly?
 Have I eaten and drunk water as instructed?
 Did I take anything new, extra, or undisclosed?
 Do I feel faint, feverish, confused, panicked, or unwell?
 Can I listen carefully during hairline design and donor planning?
 These answers matter more than a rigid itinerary.

-Many patients worry that reporting symptoms will make the clinic cancel everything.
+People often worry that reporting symptoms will make the clinic cancel everything.
 Clear reporting usually does the opposite.
 It lets the team separate manageable travel discomfort from a genuine reason to delay.
 Silence creates more danger than disclosure.

 The travel plan is part of surgical planning because the surgery is performed on a real body, not on a booking calendar.
 A careful clinic can design a natural hairline and protect the donor area only if you arrive ready enough for a proper review.
 Jet lag, long flights, dehydration, alcohol, sedatives, anxiety, and blood pressure are not separate from the operation.
 They shape the day.